 Solar ElectricityWhen sunlight strikes on photovoltaic solar panels solar electricity is produced.
 That is why this is also referred to as photovoltaic solar, or PV solar.

 Conductive metal strips attached to the cells take the electrical current.
-One solar cell or photovoltaic cell is not capable of producing desired electricity instead it produces very tiny amount of electricity hence for extracting desired level of electricity desired number of such cells are connected together in both parallel and series to form a solar module or photovoltaic module.
-Actually only sunlight is not a factor the main factor is light or beam of photons to produce electricity in solar cell.
-Hence a solar cell can also work in cloudy weather as well as in moon light but then electricity production rate becomes law as it depends upon intensity of incident light ray.
+One solar cell or photovoltaic cell is not capable of producing desired electricity instead it produces the very tiny amount of electricity hence for extracting the desired level of electricity desired number of such cells are connected together in both parallel and series to form a solar module or photovoltaic module.
+Actually, only sunlight is not a factor the main factor is light or beam of photons to produce electricity in the solar cell.
+Hence a solar cell can also work in cloudy weather as well as in moonlight but then electricity production rate becomes law as it depends upon the intensity of incident light ray.

 Application of Solar ElectricitySolar electric power generation system is useful for producing moderate amount of power.
 The system works as long as there is a good intensity of natural sunlight.
-The place where solar modules are installed should be free from obstacles such as trees and buildings otherwise there will be shade on the solar panel which affects the performance of the system.
-It is a general view that solar electricity is an impractical alternative of conventional source of electricity and should be used when there is no traditional alternative of conventional source of electricity available.
+The place where solar modules are installed should be free from obstacles such as trees and buildings otherwise there will be the shade on the solar panel which affects the performance of the system.
+It is a general view that solar electricity is an impractical alternative of the conventional source of electricity and should be used when there is no traditional alternative of the conventional source of electricity available.
 But this is not the actual case.
-Often it is seem that solar electricity is more money saving alternative than other traditional alternatives of conventional electricity.
+Often it seems that solar electricity is more money saving alternative than other traditional alternatives of conventional electricity.
 For examples: - It is always economical to install a solar light or a solar power source where it is difficult and costly to get point from local electric supply authority such as in remote garden, shed or garage where standard electric supply point is not available.
-Solar electricity system is more reliable and uninterrupted as it does not suffer from unwanted power cut from electric supply company.
-For constructing a mobile electric power source, for moderate power requirements solar module is good choice.
+The solar electricity system is more reliable and uninterrupted as it does not suffer from unwanted power cut from an electric supply company.
+For constructing a mobile electric power source, for moderate power requirements, the solar module is a good choice.
 It can be useful whilst camping, working on outdoor sites.
-It is most effective means for creating green energy for our own purpose and may be for selling surplus energy to customers but for producing electricity in commercial scale the investment and volume of the system becomes large enough.
+It is most effective means of creating green energy for our own purpose and may be for selling surplus energy to customers but for producing electricity in commercial scale the investment and volume of the system become large enough.

 In that case area of the project will be much larger than conventional one.
-Although for running few lights and low-power electrical gadgets such as laptop computer, portable sized television, mini fridge etc solar electricity system is quite suitable provided there is sufficient free space on ground or on roof top for installing solar panels.
-But it is not at all economical to run high-power consuming electric equipments like high speed fans, heaters, washing machines, air conditioners and power tools with the help of solar electricity as the cost of production such high energy is quite higher that it is expected.
-Moreover there may be lack of space availability in your premises for installation of large solar panel.
-Ideal uses of low-cost solar panels are charging batteries in caravans and recreational vehicles or on boats when these are not in movement provided there should be tickle charging facility from dynamo during movement of these vehicles.
+Although for running few lights and low-power electrical gadgets such as laptop computer, portable sized television, mini fridge etc solar electricity system is quite suitable provided there is sufficient free space on ground or on the roof top for installing solar panels.
+But it is not at all economical to run high-power consuming electric pieces of equipment like high-speed fans, heaters, washing machines, air conditioners and power tools with the help of solar electricity as the cost of production such high energy is quite higher that it is expected.
+Moreover, there may be the lack of space availability in your premises for installation of a large solar panel.
+Ideal uses of low-cost solar panels are charging batteries in caravans and recreational vehicles or on boats when these are not in movement provided there should be trickle charging facility from dynamo during movement of these vehicles.